Saratoga Springs, California

-Saratoga Springs (formerly, Bachelor Springs and Pierson Springs) is a set of springs that was turned into a resort in the 1870s in Lake County, California.

-At its peak the resort could accommodate 250 people.
+Saratoga Springs (formerly, Bachelor Springs and Pierson Springs) is a set of springs that was turned into a resort in the 1870s in Lake County, California, United States.
+At its peak, the resort could accommodate 250 people.
 The resort was closed after the main hotel burned down, but reopened as a retreat in 1991.

 Location

 Saratoga Springs is located 4 mi west of Upper Lake.

 It is at an elevation of 1427 feet (435 m).

 The town of Saratoga Springs was originally located 3.5 mi north of its present location.

 The springs are on the side of a wide, brushy drainage ravine.

 They are about 2 mi as the crow flies from the Witter Medical Springs.

 They are 22 mi east of Ukiah and 6 mi west of Upper Lake.

 The springs are in the Scotts Creek watershed.

 Springs

 The resort had 12 small mineral springs, of which 11 were on the slopes 100 to 150 yd east of the hotel.

 Six of these rose in cemented basins in the Roundhouse, a circular building 15 ft in diameter.

 Their combined flow is perhaps 1.5 gal per minute.

 They are all carbonated and deposit small amounts of calcium and iron, and have names like Appetizer and Digester.

 There were four other springs rising in cemented basins near the Roundhouse.

 Their water was collected in a tank and used for bathing.

 About 75 yd north of the Roundhouse a sulfur spring issued from the base of a bank of dark, crushed shale.

 It gave about 1 gal per minute of strongly sulfureted water.

 The twelfth spring seeped from massive sandstone 2/5 mi up the ravine from the hotel.

 A 1914 report said the main springs and their temperatures are: Magnesia 1, 59 F; Magnesia 2, 61.5 F; Arsenic, 60 F; Sulphur, 60 F; Soda, 61.5 F; Iron, 61.5 F and Seltzer, 59 F.

 The water was not bottled for sale.